QuantEcon/python-lecture-sandpit.myst/lectures/hoist_failure.md

 $$ h = f* g = g* f $$

-Let's compute  an example using the numpy program convolve and the scipy_signal program fftconvolve.
+Let's compute  an example using the `numpy.convolve` and `scipy.signal.fftconvolve`.